Robert Todd Lytle

 Robert Todd Lytle (May 19, 1804 – December 22, 1839) was a 19th-century lawyer and politician who represented Ohio in the United States House of Representatives for one term from 1833 to 1835.

 Early life and career

 Lytle was born in Williamsburg, Ohio, a nephew of John Rowan.
-He attended the uncommon schools and Cincinnati College, and studied law in Louisville, Kentucky, where he was admitted to the bar in 1824.
+He attended the common schools and Cincinnati College, and studied law in Louisville, Kentucky, where he was admitted to the bar in 1824.
 He started professional practice in Cincinnati, Ohio.

 Married Elizabeth Haines of New Jersey November 30, 1825.
 They had a son William Haines Lytle, and two daughters, Josephine R., and Elizabeth Haines Lytle.

 He was elected county prosecuting attorney, and a member of the State house of representatives in 1828 and 1829.

 Congress

 He was then elected as a Jacksonian to the Twenty-third Congress and served from March 4, 1833, until March 10, 1834, when he resigned.
 He was reelected to fill the vacancy caused by his own resignation and served from December 27, 1834, to March 3, 1835.